 In 2016, the Chief Constable of West Yorkshire Police stated that the menopause is an ‘occupational health issue of growing concern’.
 However, despite the increased recognition of the impact of the menopause in the workplace, many workplaces remain under-prepared to offer advice, assistance and support to members of staff who may require it.

 The PFNI in collaboration with PSNI, have undertaken research in order to provide evidence of the way in which female officers currently serving in the PSNI experience the menopause in the workplace.
 This research also sought to outline the views, opinions and perceptions of the menopause from female officers who have yet to go through it.
-You can access the full report here or alternatively a brief overview of the key results can be found here.
+You can access the full report by logging into the Members area or alternatively a brief overview of the key results can be found here.

 Five key recommendations emerged from this research and we are actively working with the PSNI through their Employee Engagement Wellbeing Group in order to ensure that the views of those who completed the survey are taken into consideration.